Banks given grace period for new money laundering laws

 A deadline of July 1, 2018 was set due to the apparent difficulty that automated systems would at present be non-compliant with the law.

-New Zealand Bankers' Association chief executive Karen Scott-Howman told the Herald in a statement that the extension was given due to "complexities involved in automating prescribed transaction reports".
+New Zealand Bankers' Association chief executive Karen Scott-Howman told the Herald that the extension was given due to "complexities involved in automating prescribed transaction reports".

 "The banking industry fully supports the aims of the AML/CFT regime, including the need to report transactions over certain thresholds.
 We also take compliance with legal requirements very seriously," she said.